Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

 Another key feature of Stone spaces is the Hausdorff separation axiom: any two distinct points $x$ and $y$ can be separated by open sets, in the sense that there are disjoint open set $U$ and $V$ around $x$ and $y$, respectively.
-This is easier to see since if ultrafilters $\ult_1$ and $\ult_2$ are distinct, there must be a~region $x$ which is in only one of them, say $\ult_1$.
+If ultrafilters $\ult_1$ and $\ult_2$ are distinct, there must be an~$x$ which is in only one of them, say $\ult_1$.
 But then $-x$ must be in $\ult_2$, and thus $\ult(x)$ and $\ult(-x)$ are disjoint (basic) open sets around the two ultrafilters, i.e., points of the~Stone space.

-To conclude, with every Boolean algebra $B$, we can associate a~topological space, the Stone space of $B$, which is Hausdorff, compact, zero-dimensional, and totally disconnected.
-Thusly, there is a~way from Boolean algebras to topological Stone spaces.
+To conclude, with every Boolean algebra $B$, we can associate a~topological space, the Stone space of $B$, which is Hausdorff, compact, and zero-dimensional.\footnote{Topological spaces that have these three properties are often called \emph{Boolean spaces}, and the name is used with the intention to treat such spaces somewhat independently from the Stone spaces of ultrafilters.
+However, as we will see, every Boolean space $X$ is a~Stone space, in the sense that we can associate with $X$ a~Boolean algebra $B$ whose Stone space $\Ult(B)$ is an exact copy of~$X$.} Moreover, the algebra $B$ is isomorphic to the family $\CO(\Ult(B)))$ of clopen sets of this space.
+Thusly, there is a~way from Boolean algebras to topological Stone spaces, i.e., structures with certain spatial data.

 However, there is also a~way in the other direction.
-If a~topological space $X$ is given, it carries a~Boolean algebra $\CO(X)$ of all its clopen subsets.
+Any topological space $X$ carries a~Boolean algebra $\CO(X)$ of all its clopen subsets.
 In the case of Euclidean spaces $\Real^n$, this algebra will have only two elements: the whole space $\Real^n$ and the empty set.
 More generally, every connected space will carry the two-element Boolean algebra of its clopen subsets.
 Things get interesting if we limit our attention to Stone spaces only.
-In such a case, we obtain a~deep dependence between the class $\Stone$ of all Hausdorff, compact, zero-dimensional, and totally disconnected spaces, and the class $\BA$ of all Boolean algebras.
+In such a case, we obtain a~deep dependence between the class $\Stone$ of all Hausdorff, compact, and zero-dimensional spaces, and the class $\BA$ of all Boolean algebras.

 Let us start with a Boolean algebra $B$.
 As we have seen, there is a~topological space that can be naturally associated with~$B$, the Stone space $\Ult(B)$.
 This space, on the other hand, carries a~Boolean algebra of its clopen subsets $\CO(\Ult(B))$, that is isomorphic to~$B$, i.e., $B$ and $\CO(\Ult(B))$ cannot be structurally distinguished.